-The General Data Protection Regulation (GDPR), passed in May 2018, is a legal doctrine that establishes guidelines for the collection and processing of personal information of individuals within the European Union.
-The GDPR delineates the principles for data management and the rights of the individual, while also establishing fines that can be enforced.
-Its intent is to provide the protection of an individual’s personal data and is also designed to blend in data privacy laws across Europe as well as give greater protection and rights to individuals.
+GDPR Stands for General Data Protection Regulation (GDPR).
+It is a legal doctrine that establishes guidelines for the collection and processing of personal information of individuals within the European Union.
+The GDPR defines the principles for data management and the rights of the individual.
+It also includes details on possible fines if you aren’t compliant.
+Its intent is to provide the protection of an individual’s personal data.
+These requirements are enforced within data privacy laws across Europe.

 The European spotlight on data protection is currently on the GDPR.
 The fact is, data protection in Europe began in 1980 with the OECD Guidelines.
 It consisted of eight principles: collection limitation, data quality, purpose specification, use limitation, security safeguards, openness, individual participation, and accountability.